volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ### 6. Plugin Upgrade

-If you have the plugin installed and would like to update the it, please use the following commands:
+If you have the plugin installed and would like to update it then, please use the following commands:

 ```
 wget https://github.com/supercrab/volumio-plugins/raw/master/plugins/miscellanea/mpd_oled/mpd_oled.zip